mnlipp/jdrupes-httpcodec/overview.md

 In addition, it is possible to specify a maximum header length to avoid that a malicious request fills all your memory.
 And you can {@linkplain org.jdrupes.httpcodec.protocols.http.HttpDecoder#isClosed() query}
-if the decoder has reached the closed state, i.e. assumes the connection, for which it was created, to be closed.
+if the decoder has reached the closed state, i.e. won't decode more messages, because the connection should be closed (if indicated by the result) or will be closed at the other end after sending a final response.

 The HTTP encoder is derived in a similar way.

 ![HTTP Decoder](http-encoder.svg)

-The the {@linkplain org.jdrupes.httpcodec.protocols.http.HttpEncoder#getPendingLimit getter description} for the meaning of "pending limit".
+See the {@linkplain org.jdrupes.httpcodec.protocols.http.HttpEncoder#getPendingLimit getter description} for the meaning of "pending limit".

 As you can see, we still have'nt reached the goal yet to get concrete